YUXINGZHE/yuxingzhe.github.com/_posts/2014/2014-09-11-You-and-Your-Research.md

 author_uri: http://twitter.com/yuxingzhe
 ---

-<pre><code>本文包含三篇有关学术研究之方法与洞见。<a href="http://www.cs.virginia.edu/~robins/YouAndYourResearch.html" style="border-bottom:1px dashed;">第一篇</a>是大科学家<a href="http://en.wikipedia.org/wiki/Richard_Hamming" style="border-bottom:1px dashed;">Richard Hamming</a>的著名演讲，于1986年在贝尔通讯研究中心给2000多名Bellcore的科学家们所做,<a href="http://www.rangang.com/?p=9" style="border-bottom:1px dashed;">此处</a>可参看You and Your Research的中文译文。第二篇为著名数学家弗里曼·戴森的演讲译文——鸟和青蛙。第三篇为庞加莱关于数学发现的心理学的演讲。</code></pre>
+<pre><code>本文包含三篇有关学术研究之方法与洞见。<a href="#sec-1" style="border-bottom:1px dashed;">第一篇</a>是大科学家<a href="http://en.wikipedia.org/wiki/Richard_Hamming" style="border-bottom:1px dashed;">Richard Hamming</a>的著名演讲，于1986年在贝尔通讯研究中心给2000多名Bellcore的科学家们所做,<a href="http://www.rangang.com/?p=9" style="border-bottom:1px dashed;">此处</a>可参看You and Your Research的中文译文。<a href="#sec-2" style="border-bottom:1px dashed;">第二篇</a>为著名数学家弗里曼·戴森的演讲译文——鸟和青蛙。<a href="#sec-3" style="border-bottom:1px dashed;">第三篇</a>为庞加莱关于数学发现的心理学的演讲。</code></pre>

-<p style="text-align:center;font-size:30px;margin-top:40px;font-weight:bold;"><a href="http://www.cs.virginia.edu/~robins/YouAndYourResearch.html" style="border-bottom:1px dashed;">Your and Your research</a></p>
+<p style="text-align:center;font-size:30px;margin-top:40px;font-weight:bold;"><a name="sec-1"><a href="http://www.cs.virginia.edu/~robins/YouAndYourResearch.html" style="border-bottom:1px dashed;">Your and Your research</a></a></p>

 <p style="text-align:center;font-family:Simson;margin-top:20px;">Transcription of the<Br />Bell Communicatios Research Colloquium Seminar<Br />7 March 1986</p>

 <div style="margin-top:0;margin-right:0;margin-bottom:20px;height:120px;">
 <p style="text-align:center;font-family:Simson;width:300px;margin-left:700px;margin-right:0px;">J. F. Kaiser<Br />Bell Communications Research<Br />445 South Street<Br />Morristown, NJ 07962-1910<Br />jfk@bellcore.com</p></div>

->At a seminar in the Bell Communications Research Colloquia Series, Dr. Richard W. Hamming, a Professor at the Naval Postgraduate School in Monterey, California and a retired Bell Labs scientist, gave a very interesting and stimulating talk, `You and Your Research' to an overflow audience of some 200 Bellcore staff members and visitors at the Morris Research and Engineering Center on March 7, 1986.
+>At a seminar in the Bell Communications Research Colloquia Series, Dr. Richard W. Hamming, a Professor at the Naval Postgraduate School in Monterey, California and a retired Bell Labs scientist, gave a very interesting and stimulating talk, 'You and Your Research' to an overflow audience of some 200 Bellcore staff members and visitors at the Morris Research and Engineering Center on March 7, 1986.
 This talk centered on Hamming's observations and research on the question "hy do so few scientists make significant contributions and so many are forgotten in the long run?"
 From his more than forty years of experience, thirty of which were at Bell Laboratories, he has made a number of direct observations, asked very pointed questions of scientists about what, how, and why they did things, studied the lives of great scientists and great contributions, and has done introspection and studied theories of creativity.
 The talk is about what he has learned in terms of the properties of the individual scientists, their abilities, traits, working habits, attitudes, and philosophy.
 >
 >In order to make the information in the talk more widely available, the tape recording that was made of that talk was carefully transcribed.
 This transcription includes the discussions which followed in the question and answer period.
 As with any talk, the transcribed version suffers from translation as all the inflections of voice and the gestures of the speaker are lost; one must listen to the tape recording to recapture that part of the presentation.
 While the recording of Richard Hamming's talk was completely intelligible, that of some of the questioner's remarks were not.
 Where the tape recording was not intelligible I have added in parentheses my impression of the questioner's remarks.
 Where there was a question and I could identify the questioner, I have checked with each to ensure the accuracy of my interpretation of their remarks.